rust-lang/rust/text/0517-io-os-reform.md

 namespaced.

-The `EndOfFile` variant will be removed in favor of returning `Ok(0)` from `read` on end of file.
+The `EndOfFile` variant will be removed in favor of returning `Ok(0)` from `read` on end of file (or `write` on an empty slice for example).
 This approach clarifies the meaning of the return value of `read`, matches Posix APIs, and makes it easier to use `try!` in the case that a "real" error should be bubbled out.
 (The main downside is that higher-level operations that might use `Result<T, IoError>` with some `T != usize` may need to wrap `IoError` in a further enum if they wish to forward unexpected EOF.)

 #### Channel adapters
 [Channel adapters]: #channel-adapters